ojhaujjwal/auth/README.md

 A Zend framework module based on ZfcUser to check if user is logged in and to manage session, session save handler etc.

+## Note
+This module is currently unmaintained.
+Please use [HtSession](https://github.com/hrevert/HtSession) instead.

 ##Requirements
 * Zend Framework 2
 * ZfcUser